agenium-scale/boost.simd/doc/faq.md

 <a href="http://www.agner.org/optimize/instruction_tables.pdf">here</a> for more information.

 Very few integer operations are supported on AVX, AVX2 is required for most integer operations.
-If a **Boost.SIMD** function is called on an integer AVX register, this register will be split into two SSE registers and the equivalent instruction called on both register.
+If a **@projectname** function is called on an integer AVX register, this register will be split into two SSE registers and the equivalent instruction called on both register.
 In the case, no speed-up will be observed compared with SSE code.
 This is true also on Altivec, where double is not supported.